m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ./run.sh
 ```

-It is expected that `Julia` and `gfortran` are installed, and that the `StaticArrays` package
-was installed in `Julia`.
+It is expected that `Julia` and `gfortran` are installed, and that the `StaticArrays` package was installed in `Julia`.

 The expected output is something like:
 ```
 Fortran:

-real    0m43,351s
+real    0m49,351s
-user    0m43,306s
+user    0m49,306s
 sys     0m0,020s

 Julia:

-real    0m42,848s
+real    0m47,848s
-user    0m42,064s
+user    0m47,064s
 sys     0m0,693s
 ```

 and two trajectory files will be created: `traj_fortran.xyz` and `traj_julia.xyz`, which can be visualized in VMD, for example.
 The trajectory should look like this: https://youtu.be/GSyDRJUYWYY.
+These trajectories can be visualized with `vmd -e view_fortran.vmd`  and `vmd -e view_julia.vmd`.

 Small variations are expected, but the performances will be probably similar.